HackUnit/surfs_up/README.md

 In comparison, the months of December experienced an increased amount of rain.

-The takeaway is as it is in the summer months.
-Cash in then while it's ideal, rebuild in the "off months".
-It would be ideal to begin construction in the month and day that was ideal; August, 23.
-Then, in the fall, winter, spring build and open for the summer after having hype through the weekend.
-Great launch-off based on weather.
+The takeaway is, as it is in the summer months, you should cash in then while it's ideal and (re)build in the "off months".
+It would be ideal to begin construction in the month and day that was ideal for the owner: August, 23.
+Then, in the fall, winter, spring you would begin building and openeing for the summer the year after, which would be proceeded with media hype.
+Great launch-off based on weather!